jgotoh/distributed-frp-dunai/README.md

 For more information see:
 https://github.com/ndmitchell/hlint

-To install Hlint run `cabal install hlint`

 **ghcid

-To install `ghcid` run:
-`cabal install ghcid`

 Running `ghcid` then automatically checks source files for errors on changes.
 `ghcid` can be modified in file `.ghcid`.

-To modify GHCi startup used by ghcid, modify `.ghci`.
+To modify GHCi startup used by ghcid, modify `.ghci`

 For more information see:
 https://github.com/ndmitchell/ghcid

+TODO source code formatter